Perturbed-Alexander Invariants via Quantum Cluster Algebras: Quantization

 \section{Quantization}

 In this section, we build upon the structures introduced in the previous section.
-Transitioning from the classical framework, we introduce \textit{quantum cluster algebras}.
+Transitioning from the classical framework, we review \textit{quantum cluster algebras}, originally introduced in \cite{BerensteinZelevinsky2005}.
 By examining representations of the quantum cluster algebra, we derive an $\epsilon$-expanded $R$-matrix.
 This construction can then be used to compute perturbed knot invariants.